TrueNASTrueNAS Nightly Development Documentation

 Setting Up Data Sharing

 After setting up storage on your TrueNAS, it is time to begin sharing data!
-There are several sharing solutions available on SCALE, but in this article we discuss the most common.
+There are several sharing solutions available in TrueNAS, but in this article we discuss the options to create the share and dataset from the Shares screens.

 Sharing Data Methods